-If you've ever watched Food Network's Chopped, you can have your own version of Chopped at home.
-On Chopped, contestants are given 4 seemingly random ingredients to cook a masterful dish with.
-In YOUR kitchen, you could grab 4 random ingredients and see what you can make out of them.
+If you’ve ever watched Food Network’s cooking show Chopped, you can have your own version of Chopped at home.
+On Chopped, contestants are given four seemingly random ingredients to cook a masterful dish with.
+In YOUR kitchen, you could grab four random ingredients and see what you can make.
 We enjoy doing this at home here and there.

 10. Talk With Friends/Family Online

 A free activity to do from home is talking to friends and family online.
 I have a lot of gaming friends, and I use Discord to talk to them.
 Discord is similar to Skype, except that there are servers that serve as private text and voice chatrooms.

 I belong to several Discord servers and have several groups of friends that I keep up with.
 I also use Skype to video chat with family occasionally.

 Of course, there’s always Facebook, Twitter, Reddit, and other social media sites where you can chat with people on.

 Whether you’re physically stuck indoors or simply having a few days at home, chatting online can bring out your social side.

 I’m sure you’re familiar with spring cleaning.
 Well, regardless of what time of year it is, when you’re stuck indoors, this is the perfect time to clean house.
 Throw out anything you no longer need, clean up, and even consider rearranging.